TexasInstruments/edgeai-robotics-sdk/README.md

 - TFLite Runtime
 - ONNX Runtime

 For more details on open-source deep-learning runtime on TI Processors, please check [TI Edge AI Cloud](https://dev.ti.com/edgeai/).
-The Robotics SDK provides a versatile vision CNN node optimized for TI Processors that supports many deep-learning models for object detection and semantic segmentation operations.
+The Robotics SDK provides a versatile vision CNN node optimized for TI Processors that supports many deep-learning models for object detection, semantic segmentation, and 6D pose estimation operations.

 Figure 2 shows a representative deep-learning and compute-intensive demo application developed with the Robotics SDK.